PitchBlackRecoveryProject/Compiler/README.md

 So, Compiled Recovery will be found under `/home/runner/builder/out/target/product/*/*{.img,.zip}`.
 Same can be accessed using `${BuildPath}/out/target/product/${CODENAME}/*{.img,.zip}`

-### Notes for Orangefox ✋

-Only for Orangefox Android V10 dynamic devices, Use `orangefox10` as `MANIFEST`.
-For Android 9 devices you can use Manifest URL.

 ## Detailed Usage 👨‍💻

 **Note:** If you want to minimize the input in the Workflow YAML File, Read On.